cloud66/help-old/_posts/stack-features/2013-09-26-manifest-applications.md

 - httpchk: the health-check configuration
 - balance: the load balancing strategy
-- errorfile_\*: location of your own custom error page content to serve in the case of receiving a HTTP error code on the load balancer.
+- errorfile&#95;\*: location of your own custom error page content to serve in the case of receiving a HTTP error code on the load balancer.

 Note: To find out about the available options for each one of the values, please refer to [HAProxy manual](http://haproxy.1wt.eu/download/1.3/doc/configuration.txt).